 The Kube service is the entry point for accessing the service offered by the docker containers both from the inside and the outside of the cluster.
 The creation of a service also involves the creation of another entity: the entrypoint.
-Internally, the entrypoint keeps up-to-date a record of all the pods linked to a service.
-If a linked pod die or is created, Kubernetes will automatically know and respectively remove or add it to the load balancing of the service.
+Internally, the entrypoint keeps an up-to-date record of all the pods linked to a service.
+If a linked pod dies or is created, Kubernetes will automatically know and respectively remove or add it to the load balancing of the service.

 The link between a service and its pods is made through a system of labels.
 For instance, if the service is tagged by the label "tuto4dev_front", all pods with this same label will be linked to the service.
 The link can be composed of several labels.
 A pod can have additional labels compared to the ones targetted by the service.

 The "deployment" is the highest layer handling a pod, it manages the creations, the updates

 The "replicaset" represents the group of pods linked to a service.
 For instance, if you want

 10 instances of an HTTP server, a ReplicaSet is created with 10 pods.

 Updating the declaration of a deployment provokes the creation of a new replicaset.
 The old pods from the old replicaset are shut down one by one, each time involving the creation of a new pod in the new replicaset.
 The old replicaset is not automatically destroyed, easing the rollback with a single command.
 In this case, the pods are shut down and new pods are created back in the old replicaset.

 The master of a cluster is composed of 3 main processes: